Khamies/khamies.github.io/_posts/2023-01-07-Coding-Questions.md

 #### 2. [3Sum](https://leetcode.com/problems/3sum/)

-- Description
+- Problem Description

-  The problem is that we are given a list of integers, and we want to find three numbers that add up to zero.
+  This problem is similar to the [2Sum](#2Sum) problem that we saw earlier.
+We are given a list of integers, and we want to find **three numbers** that add up to **zero**.
 In such way, the triplets should be all unique.

 - Solution Intuition